zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2012/No8VsNo1.md

 It was very cruel to think that others might know how to make it out while you couldn't, which was also true in other cases.

-When we escaped from the examing rooms, we found the school gate was crowded with so many students in spite of the opening gate.
+When we escaped from the examination rooms, we found the school gate was crowded with so many students in spite of the opening gate.
 It was enough to prove that No.1 high school was too small to have the necessity to open the larger gate.
 Perhaps we were all frogs under the well except you went to more